-How can you dramatically improve the success of your case?
+- How can I dramatically improve the success of your case?

-How can you increase the amount of money that you can get for your injury claim?
+- How can I increase the amount of money that you can get for your injury claim?

 This five-step guide will help put you on the road to recovery both physically and financially.

-Consult with an experienced Connecticut personal injury lawyer NOW!
+1. Consult with an experienced Connecticut personal injury lawyer ASAP

 You might think that you can handle your own claim.
 You might possess a certain level of formal education or professional experience and as a result, you will have the needed tools to go toe to toe with the insurance adjuster.

-It's a no-brainer…RULE #1 Is to speak with an experienced Connecticut personal injury attorney NOW.
+It's a no-brainer…rule #1 is to speak with an experienced Connecticut personal injury attorney as soon as you can.

-Chances are you wouldn't take your Ferrari to your neighborhood gas station to have it repaired but instead you would bring it to the dealership where they specialize in working on Ferraris.
+Chances are you wouldn't take your Ferrari to your neighborhood gas station to have it repaired.
+Instead, you would most likely bring it to the dealership where they specialize in working on Ferraris.
 Likewise, you wouldn't go to your primary care doctor to operate on your broken leg but rather you would go to an orthopedic surgeon.